FedReFT: Federated Representation Fine-Tuning with All-But-Me Aggregation: Experimental Validation

 \section{Experimental Validation}

 To evaluate FedReFT, we conduct extensive experiments on three different NLP benchmarks covering over 12 datasets.
 Our objective is to present a comprehensive assessment of how this approach performs in various NLP tasks.
-We experiment with both masked and autoregressive language models, including RoBERTa-large~\cite{liu2019roberta}, TinyLlama-1B~\cite{tinyllama2023}, LLaMA 7B \cite{touvron2023llama}, LLaMA-2 7B and 13B \cite{touvron2023llama2}, LLaMA-3.2B and LLaMA-3 8B \cite{meta2024llama3}, across multiple settings and scales.
+We experiment with both masked and autoregressive language models, including RoBERTa-large, TinyLLaMA-1B, LLaMA 7B, LLaMA-2 7B and 13B, LLaMA-3.2B and LLaMA-3 8B, across multiple settings and scales.
 Our comparisons include state-of-the-art baselines, such as LoRA\cite{hu2021lora}, FedIT \cite{zhang2024towards}, FFA-LoRA\cite{sun2024improving}, FedDPA-LoRA\cite{long2024dual}, FedSA-LoRA\cite{guo2024selective}, Fed-SB \cite{singhal2025fed} and FLoRA\cite{wang2024flora} focusing on both parameter efficiency and performance trade-offs.
 We align the experimental setup configurations with the baseline papers to ensure fair comparisons.
 To optimize memory usage, we load all base language models with \texttt{torch.bfloat16} precision.
-All experiments are executed on a single NVIDIA A100-SXM4-80GB GPU, except for LLaMA-2 13B, which is run on a GPUH200x8 141GB system to accommodate the computational demands of large-scale federated fine-tuning.
-The results are averaged over two runs to report the mean performance. \\ \textbf{Hyperparameter Configuration.} In the experiments, we determine how many interventions to learn, as well as which input positions and layers to apply them to.
-We apply interventions at a fixed number of layers $L$, and at prefix ($p$) and suffix ($s$) positions in the input prompt.
-We narrow the hyperparameter search space for Federated Learning by adopting the configuration used in the centralized ReFT\cite{Wu2024} paper.
-The appendix \ref{appendix:hyperparameter} provides a brief overview of the hyperparameter search space.
-We experiment with whether to share (tie) the intervention parameters $\phi$ across different input positions within the same layer.
-Given the positions \( P = \{1, \ldots, p\} \cup \{n - s + 1, \ldots, n\} \), we define the untied and tied variants \cite{Wu2024}:
+The results are averaged over two runs to report the mean performance. \\ \textbf{Hyperparameter Configuration.} In the experiments, we determine the number of interventions to learn and the specific layers and input positions where they are applied.
+Interventions are inserted at a fixed number of layers ($L$) and at the prefix ($p$) and suffix ($s$) positions of the input prompt.
+We narrow the hyperparameter search space for FL in Appendix \ref{appendix:hyperparameter} by adopting the configuration used in the centralized ReFT\cite{Wu2024} paper. \\ \textbf{Task Distribution Rationale.} We design two experimental setups for commonsense and arithmetic reasoning tasks to study how global representations converge under diverse task distributions.
+In the Mixed-Task (MT) setup, each client trains on a subset of a combined reasoning dataset but is evaluated on a single task, encouraging generalized, transferable representations through ABM aggregation.
+This reflects collaborative learning across varied yet related tasks.
+In the Distinct Task (DT) setup, each client trains on a unique reasoning task, enabling personalized fine-tuning while still leveraging global updates.
+Despite higher task heterogeneity, this setup maintains stable performance as model capacity increases.
+Both setups show that FedReFT supports effective generalization in MT and robustness in DT.